adam-zhang-lcps/papers/logical-fallacies-skit.typ

   dialogue[Hey you three, no more bickering, the halftime show is starting!], )

 #direction[Fade to black and end scene.
 On a black screen, the message "Every food is good food.
-Enjoy the game." is displayed while "Not Like Us" by Kendrick Lamar plays in the background.]
+Enjoy the show." is displayed while "Not Like Us" by Kendrick Lamar plays in the background.]